-Learning through living books has to be one of our favorite ways to learn in our homeschool.
-We are classical / eclectic homeschoolers, but living books are a must have in our homeschool!
+Learning through living books and other American literature textbook options has to be one of our favorite ways to learn in our homeschool.
+We are classical/eclectic homeschoolers, but living books are a must-have in our homeschool because history through literature is just so powerful.
 There is just something so magical about reading stories about historical characters that just brings history to life!
-It makes it tangible, palatable, and allows you to live it through their eyes and words, in your mind.
+It makes it tangible and palatable, and it allows you to live it through their eyes and words, in your mind.

 Let’s dive in, shall we?

 But first – in full disclosure, I was given the product for free and have been compensated for my time.
 This in no way sways my expressed opinions.

 Modern U.S. and World History is broken down into FIVE units:

 - Reconstruction, the Industrial Revolution, and the Turn of the Century

 - The First World War, The Depression, and Segregation

 - Building towards War, the Second World War, and the Atomic Age

 - The Struggle for Freedom in the Twentieth and Twenty-First Centuries

 - Martin Gilbert’s A History of the Twentieth Century acts as a spine for the course.